danielperr/electricCharges/readme.md

 ### Controls
 * Place positive charges using left-click, negative ones using right-click.

-When two charges collide, they share their charge and "spread" it out evenly between the two.
+When two charges collide, they will "stick" together.
+Try forming shapes with them!
 The charge's color intensity tells how strong the charge is.
 Blue is for positive charges, red is for negative charges.

 ### Todo List